 Constellations are groups of stars.
 88 constellations are recognized.
 They have been given names some you will know: Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra.
 Scorpio, Sagittarius, Capricorn, Aquarius and Pisces.
 Yes!
 They are the names of the zodiac signs.
-These zodiac constellations are evenly spread over a circumference.
+These zodiac constellations are spread over a circumference.
 Eclipses form when one star hides another.

 How are the Stars for Children

 Stars, like the sun, are cosmic bodies that illuminate the universe.
 They are formed by masses of gases, mainly hydrogen and helium, which generate and emit light.
 They are at very high temperatures.
 Although we see them as points of light in the sky, they do not all have the same color.
 Color varies according to surface temperature.
 Those of higher temperature (hotter) appear blue or white, and those of lower temperature appear orange or reddish.
 They are very large, spherical in shape and very far away.